alephium/docs/docs/infrastructure/the-bridge.md

 ### 2. The Bridge alerted me that I need to create a new wallet address!
 What does that mean?

-To interact with most dapps on Alephium, you need to create a Group 0 address.
+To interact with most dapps on Alephium, you need to create an address in Group 0.
 Here's how:

-### Desktop:
+### Desktop wallet

 Go to the addresses tab and click on "+ New address".
 Tick the advanced options and select "Group 0".
-Click on generate to create the address.
+Click on "Generate" to create the address.
 Transfer your funds to this address for bridging.

-### Extension:
+### Extension wallet

 Click on your current wallet in the top left corner of the app.
-Select the plus icon to add a new address.
+Select the "+" icon to add a new address.
-Choose the desired group for the new address.
+Choose the desired group for the new address (Group 0).
 Transfer your funds to this address for bridging.

-### Mobile:
+### Mobile wallet

-When connecting through WalletConnect, after scanning the QR code, the wallet will ask you to generate the wallet in "Group 0"
-Click on “connect to dapp” and hit confirm/accept the transaction.
-Fund the generated address.
-Proceed with the bridge process.

-Remember to transfer your funds to the newly created addresses for bridging.
+To connect to the bridge using the mobile wallet you need to connect via WalletConnect.

+If you are using the bridge on your **laptop or your desktop**, click the "WalletConnect" option.
+Scan the QR code with your mobile app.

+If you are using the bridge on your phone through your **phone's browser**, follow these steps:

+- **Android:** Simply click on the "Connect" button after choosing "WalletConnect".
+This will redirect you to the mobile app if it is installed on your Android phone.
+- **iOS:** We are working on improving the UX on iOS.
+In the meantime, you can copy the WalletConnect URI, open the mobile app, click on the WalletConnect icon at the top and paste the URL.

+If you don't already have an address in group 0 the app will ask you to generate one.
+Simply click "Generate" and then "Connect".
+Transfer some funds to it and proceed with the bridge process.

 ### 3. I am getting “failed to fetch” errors!